verge-io/docs/docs/public/updates.md

 dateCreated: 2022-03-01T17:29:58.280Z
 ---

-## VergeIO Updates
+## VeregOS Updates
-VergeIO targets a quarterly release schedule with new features and enhancements to the core product.
+VeregOS targets a quarterly release schedule with new features and enhancements to the core product.
 Hotfixes and security updates are released on an as needed basis as soon as they are determined to be ready for general availability.
 When updates are available, administrators should apply them in a timely fashion.

 ## Update Features